jiannazzone/RetroDECK/wiki-rtd/docs/wiki_devices/linux_desktop/linux-software.md

 <img src="../../../wiki_images/logos/chiaki-logo.png" width="150">

-Chiaki is a Free and Open Source Software Client for PlayStation 4 and PlayStation 5 Remote Play for Linux, FreeBSD, OpenBSD, NetBSD, Android, macOS, Windows, Nintendo Switch and potentially even more platforms.
+Chiaki is a Free and Open Source Software Client for PlayStation 4 and PlayStation 5 Remote Play for Linux and other systems.

 [Chiaki Flathub](https://flathub.org/apps/re.chiaki.Chiaki)